captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 With stories.
-Dramas.
+---
+## JOHN:
+Dramas…
+--
-Especially the dramas.
+especially the dramas.
+---
+## JOHN:
 Isn’t that ridiculous?
+---
+## JOHN:
-Grown men dressing up as kings and, even more ridiculously, queens.
+Grown men dressing up as kings,
+--
+and, even more ridiculously,
+--
+queens.
+---
+## JOHN:
 And the people come to see it.
+---
+## JOHN:
 And they laugh.
+---
+## JOHN:
 But they also weep.
+---
+## JOHN:
 They weep with us.
+---
+## JOHN:
 Why do they do it?
 ---
 ## HENRY:
 Because stories are real in their own way.
 ---
 ## JOHN:
-No.
+No…
+--
+real life keeps going on and on.
+---
+## JOHN:
+And the villains aren’t caught, and the endings aren’t right…
+---
+## JOHN:
+And it’s rough seas and dark days…
+---
+## JOHN:
-Real life keeps going on and on, and the villains aren’t caught and the endings aren’t right, and it’s rough seas and dark days and we sit here in this barn playing fictions for willing dreamers.
+And we sit here in this barn playing fictions for willing dreamers.
+---
+## JOHN:
 We tell it over and over and over again.
+---
+## JOHN:
+And I sit through it…
+---
+## JOHN:
-And I sit through it and it’s false and it’s hot air and I need it.
+And it’s false and it’s hot air…
+--
+and I need it.
+---
+## JOHN:
-When I have nothing left to say,
+When I have nothing left to say…
+--
 I need it.
+---
+## JOHN:
+When I hurt so much I can’t breathe…
+---
+## JOHN:
-When I hurt so much I can’t breathe, when I’ve got a horse for a heart and it won’t stop running and pounding and running me down, I need it.
+When I’ve got a horse for a heart and it won’t stop running and pounding and running me down…
+---
+## JOHN:
+I need it.
+---
+## JOHN:
 I don’t even want it, but I…
 ---
 ## HENRY: